Part-time and freelance writer with plenty of tips for DIY projects.

 Consider Satin Over Glossy Finishes

-Also, it is easier to create a professional-looking finish with satin rather than glossy finishes.
+It is easier to create a professional-looking finish with satin rather than glossy finishes.
 Satin helps to hide flaws and imperfections, and it is especially nice to use on antiques for a more authentic look and feel.
 Gloss is harder to work with and can leave a “plastic” appearance—a dead giveaway that it was a do-it-yourself project.

 Here's a breakdown of the main methods of staining, including their usual drying time and best uses.